noahwaterfieldprice/diffraction/docs/source/glossary.rst

       A semicolon text field is a :term:`data value` delimited by two semicolons located at the start of a line.
 The field may contain semicolons so long as they do not immediately follow a newline character.

+   space group
+      The group of symmetry operators that describe the symmetry operations of the crystal lattice

+   Unit cell
+      The repeat unit of the crystal structure